rivotril97/scavenger-hunt/Readme.md

-Development Hunt Week 1:
+## Development Hunt Week 1:

 list of items for development hunt:

-- Git-hub contributions:
+- Code contributions:
-    - Documentation
+    - Useful Documentation
-    - Workflow Automation
+    - Workflow Automation (TBD)
     - Suggestions & improvements to available stack
 - Infrastructure Deployments:
     - Nodes, Validators , Relayers
     - RPC's, REST, LCD's
     - Snapshot provider
-    - + any contribution improving the projects resources
+    - Any contribution improving the projects resources

 Details are ommitted on the specifics so that communication can begin on what is needed most.